-Resource Proposed Action (Alternative 1 and Alternative 2) 1 No Action Alternative Cultural Resources No adverse physical impacts on archaeological or architectural resources because the Proposed Action does not involve construction, demolition, or other ground-disturbing activities.
+Resource Proposed Action (Alternative 1 and Alternative 2) 1 No Action Alternative Noise / Acoustic Environment No significant long-term impacts from noise associated with proposed aircraft operations.
+No change.
+Cultural Resources No adverse physical impacts on archaeological or architectural resources because the Proposed Action does not involve construction, demolition, or other ground-disturbing activities.
 Increased noise levels associated with the Proposed Action would be low and would have no potential to affect the character, setting, or historic integrity of historic properties in the APE.
 No impacts on traditional cultural properties because no such properties have been identified in the APE.
 No change.
 Biological / Natural Resources No significant impacts on individual animals of common wildlife species.
-The Proposed Action may affect, but is not likely to adversely affect federally listed threatened and endangered species, and would not jeopardize the continued existence of federal proposed or candidate species.
+The DAF determined that the Proposed Action may affect, but is not likely to adversely affect federally listed threatened and endangered species, and would not jeopardize the continued existence of federal proposed or candidate species.
+USFWS concurred with this determination in a letter dated 26 March 2024.
 No change.
-Land Use No impacts on land use.
+Land Use No significant impacts on land use, including the ability to site new wind farms in the areas below the existing or proposed SRs.
 No change.
 Socioeconomics No adverse impacts on socioeconomic conditions.
 No change.
 Environmental Justice No disproportionately adverse effects on minority populations, low-income populations, persons younger than 18 years, or persons older than 65 years.
 No change.
 Safety No significant adverse impacts on safety, including potential aircraft mishaps, aircraft collisions with birds and wildlife, and obstructions to flight, through adherence to all applicable safety and health procedures.
 No change.